codeforpdx/PASS/onboarding.md

 - When in doubt, ask more people for reviews!
 - Include screenshots whenever you’re building a frontend feature.

+4. If you are new to GitHub and/or the team, feel free to make your first pull request on the README/Onboarding to familiarize yourself with the project and GitHub.
+Add any comments and/or feedback.
+Request reviews from the appropriate people above.

 ## Introductory readings

 - [PASS Problem & Solution Stmts](https://docs.google.com/document/d/1mK4-nFlpRtnsbDAuoDgSo3Fsoi2_JDfMyU4nuBjnAMo/edit?usp=share_link)